chinamike65/hugo-tuolesi/content/book3/book3en.md

 **First of all, it is necessary to achieve the rare view of being full of leisure and human beings.**

-Only when the concept of the rare human body is born can one truly realize the preciousness of the human body.
+Only when the concept of the rarity of a precious human body is born can one truly realize the preciousness of the human body.

-Only then will you understand that the human body is like a wish-fulfilling treasure.
+Only then will you understand that the human body is like a wish-fulfilling gem.
 Relying on the present human body, one can obtain the fruits of humans and heaven, become a Buddha and attain liberation, and even be reborn in the Pure Land.

 It is a pity to be able to realize that it is a pity not to practice after obtaining a precious human body!
 In this way, every time I think of this, my rare and precious human life, I will motivate myself to practice.